 Please ensure your pop-up blocker is turned off to upload a file.
 The file cannot be dragged and dropped into the arrow.

-"Please click on the arrow in the popup window and select file.
+Please click on the arrow in the popup

 Please make sure your document pages match the number of pages listed on the previous screen.
 Otherwise you will need to re-upload your file.